asukhey/Shipperman/README.md

   Here, the user can manage customers registered, employees hired, change the status of the order for the customers which makes tracking efficient.
 Managing users include, registering an employee, deleting a customer, order and employee.

-Within the repo, A doc file name "Group-14_Project_Report.docx" explains the application in detail alongwith the snapshots.